EGCP3210: Computer Architecture

 Introduction to computer architecture with an emphasis on hardware, RISC vs CISC, pipeline and vector processing, I/O, and memory hierarchy including caches.
 Students design and construct a small microprocessor using a logic simulator and then write an assembler for their processor.

-- Dr. Vicki Fang, Assistant Professor of Computer Engineering
+- Dr. Vicky Fang, Assistant Professor of Computer Engineering

 To learn the fundamentals of computer organization and architecture.